Ketamine Assisted Therapy in Vancouver, WA

 Their medical team will teach you how to monitor your vitals and provide all your instructions for your prescription.
 Your prescription is mailed to your home.

-You’ll meet with your therapist to prepare for KAP.
-We will get to know you, you’re trouble areas and goals, and make your KAP plan together.
-We take time to address your questions, concerns, and set inventions for the work.
+You’ll meet with your therapist to prepare for ketamine therapy.
+We will get to know you, your trouble areas and goals, and make your KAP plan together.
+We take time to address your questions, concerns, and set intentions for the work.

 You’ll lie in a comfortable reclined position wearing an eye mask and listening to calm music.
 You’ll bring your Ketamine prescription with you to therapy and take it there with your therapist present.